carolineeeeeee/DecompoVision/doc/source/envsetup.md

 2. -v or --vision_task, specifying the complex vision task to use, select from ['D', 'I'], 'D' is for object detection and 'I' is for instance segmentation.
 3. -th or --threshold, the threshold used during bootstrap, this is used to locate the specific bootstrap images generated with this threshold.
 4. -r or --read_only.
 We provide the MVC output generated for our evaluation RQ2, setting this one to 1 will skip running MVC prediction and read existing MVC results form these files.
-Download from here and put them in the directory `results_csv`: https://drive.google.com/drive/u/2/folders/1PtaaLHT9dKkS2nbNCT77gfCVXD3IwmTP
+Download from [here](https://drive.google.com/drive/u/2/folders/1PtaaLHT9dKkS2nbNCT77gfCVXD3IwmTP) and put them in the directory `results_csv`

 This file will save results in pickle files.